Quantme/Quantme/README.md

 ### What You'll Find Here

-Here on GitHub, you'll discover a collection of some projects (cannot wait to do more Rust and move on Assembly, C/C++, and Kotlin learning).
+Here on GitHub you'll find a collection of some projects (can't wait to learn more Rust and move on to Assembly, C/C++ and Kotlin).

-I believe in the power of open-source collaboration and am always excited to learn from and contribute to the vibrant GitHub community.
+I believe in the power of open source collaboration and am always excited to learn from and contribute to the vibrant GitHub community.

-Thank you for visiting, and I look forward to sharing ideas and knowledge in this exciting digital realm!
+Thank you for visiting and I look forward to sharing ideas and knowledge in this exciting digital space!

 <!--![](https://komarev.com/ghpvc/?username=quantme)-->